srijaksengupta/OS-Virtual-Memory/README.md

 The Memory Manager to handle memory allocation for processes
 * Launcher
   * Loads new programs to the run-time environment
-* PCBModifications
+* PCB Modifications
   * Addition of the page table
-* PageFault
+* Page Fault
   * Find page, swap in, select victim, we will not do a swap out
-* TaskSwitchadditions
+* Task Switch Additions
   * Generate Page Fault and properly assigns addresses